mushahadur/Task-From-ICT-Layer/README.md

 # Append using raw js or jquery <a name="append_using"></a>

-<p>The `append()` method in both raw JavaScript and jQuery is used to add content or elements inside another element.
-It's commonly used to dynamically add HTML content or elements to a specified DOM element.</p>
+The `append()` method in both raw JavaScript and jQuery is used to add content or elements inside another element.
+It's commonly used to dynamically add HTML content or elements to a specified DOM element.
 <h3>Raw JavaScript Example:</h3>
 Suppose you have an HTML structure like this: